-The first level of an appeal, a redetermination, is a request to review a claim when there is a dissatisfaction with the original determination.
-A redetermination is an independent re-examination of an initial claim determination.
-If a party or representative is dissatisfied with the decision on a claim, a redetermination may be requested.
-The redetermination must be requested in writing or by fax or electronic submission.
+The first level of an appeal, a Redetermination, is a request to review a claim when there is a dissatisfaction with the original determination.
+A Redetermination is an independent re-examination of an initial claim determination.
+It may be requested via the Noridian Medicare Portal (NMP), in writing or by fax.

 Who Can Request a Redetermination